 Common mistakes

-- Drums — instantly not ambient
+- Drums of any kind: a beat instantly reads as a song, not ambient

 - Ethereal: template 1 (D major suspended + glass bells)

-- Sleep: template 2 (F major + sub drone + slow)
+- Sleep: template 2 (F major + sub drone, slow)

 - Yoga: template 3 (E major + Indian flute + tanpura)